FAPLZ/AIV-files-for-Stronghold-Crusader/README.md

 Also check out the AIC files from Xander10alpha, who helped me testing my AIV files (link: https://github.com/Xander10alpha/AICs-Xander10alpha).
+Or look for my own AIC files, with extra AIV files for it (link: https://github.com/FAPLZ/FAPLZ_AIC).

-These AIC files make the AI more powerfull and effectiv and work very well with the AIV files you can download here.
+Both AIC files make the AI more powerfull and effectiv and also work very well with the AIV files you can download here.